chrisarcand/sidekiq_batches_demo/README.md

 documentation.

 As-is, you'll need a [Sidekiq Enterprise](https://sidekiq.org/products/enterprise.html) license to use this example.
-Batching, however, is a [Sidekiq Pro] feature.
-Change the Gemfile as necessary and remove the appropriate `require` in  the Rack configuration file (`sidekiq_web.ru`).
+Batching, however, only requires [Sidekiq Pro](https://sidekiq.org/products/pro.html) feature.
+Change the Gemfile as necessary and remove the appropriate `require` in  the Rack configuration file (`sidekiq_web.ru`), if you'd like to just use Pro.

 ## Usage